smart0120/MagicEden-Autobuyer/README.md

 4. Install **all python module**:

    `pip install -r requirements.txt`
-5. Fill in all the data in `config.json`:
+5. Fill in all the data in `config/config.json`:
 ```json
 {
 "cooldown": 15 - minutes (How long will the bot wait for the next attempt),
 "closeBrowser": true (Close browser after buying, false - No)
 }
 ```
-6. Fill in all the data in `.env` (But before rename .env-sample to .env):
+6. Fill in all the data in `config/.env` (But before rename .env-sample to .env):
 ```json
 FILL EVERYTHING WITHOUT QUOTES